mcollovati/vaadin-spinkit/README.md

 # SpinKit Add-on for Vaadin 7

-VaadinSpinKit is an UI component add-on for [Vaadin 7](http://vaadin.com) that integrates [SpinKit](http://tobiasahlin.com/spinkit/) CSS library.
+VaadinSpinKit is an UI component add-on for [Vaadin 7](http://vaadin.com) that integrates [SpinKit](http://tobiasahlin.com/spinkit/) CSS spinners.

 ## Building and running demo